Men lie, women lie, numbers don’t, Lil B

 - $\lim_{x \to 2} \frac{4}{x^2-4}-\frac{1}{x-2}$=[∞-∞] $\lim_{x \to 2} \frac{4-(x+2)}{(x-2)(x+2)} = \lim_{x \to 2} \frac{(2-x)}{(x-2)(x+2)} = \lim_{x \to 2} \frac{-1}{(x+2)} = \frac{-1}{4}.$

 - The conjugate method (Rationalization).
-When the expression inside the limit contains a radical expression, it sometimes works to rationalize, that is, multiply numerator and denominator by a radical that will get rid of the radical in the denominator (or numerator).
+When the expression inside the limit involves radicals that cause an indeterminate form, it sometimes works to rationalize, that is, multiplying numerator and denominator by the conjugate that will get rid of the radical in the denominator (or numerator).
+Rationalization removes square roots and exposes cancelable factors,turning the expression into a rational form for easier evaluation.

 - $\lim_{x \to 0} \frac{\sqrt{1+x}-1}{x} = \lim_{x \to 0} \frac{\sqrt{1+x}-1}{x}·\frac{\sqrt{1+x}+1}{\sqrt{1+x}+1} = \lim_{x \to 0} \frac{(1+x)-1}{x(\sqrt{1+x}+1)} = \lim_{x \to 0} \frac{x}{x(\sqrt{1+x}+1)} = \lim_{x \to 0} \frac{1}{(\sqrt{1+x}+1)} = \frac{1}{2}$.